 School of Chemical Sciences

-Dr. Blánaid White graduated with a B.Sc. in Chemistry with German from Dublin City University (DCU) in 2001 and a Ph.D.
+Prof. Blánaid White graduated with a B.Sc. in Chemistry with German from Dublin City University (DCU) in 2001 and a Ph.D.
 (Analytical Chemistry) from DCU in 2005.
 She joined the School of Chemical Sciences as a lecturer in 2008, having completed postdoctoral research with Prof. Craig Lunte in the University of Kansas.
-In 2012 she became chairperson of the BSc. in Environmental Science and Health in DCU.
-Blánaid’s research group is currently funded by the Irish Research Council, Alltech Ireland Ltd. and Allergan Ltd.
+In 2012 she became chairperson of the BSc. in Environmental Science and Health in DCU and in 2017 was promoted to Associate Professor.
+Blánaid’s research group is currently funded by Alltech Ireland Ltd., the Department of Agriculture, Food and the Marine, the Environmental Protection Agency, Interreg (Atlantic Area) and the Irish Research Council.